Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Introduction

 \subsection{Relevant interaction cross-sections}

-Supernova neutrinos have typical energies at the level of few tens of MeV~\cite{Bethe:1990mw}.
-At such energies, the main interactions with detector targets consists of neutrino- and antineutrino-electron elastic scattering (eES)~\cite{Bahcall:1995mm}, electron antineutrino inverse beta decay (IBD)~\cite{Strumia:2003zx} with unbound protons such as Hydrogen in water, and neutrino-nucleon charged- and neutral-current interactions with bound nucleons (e.g. $\nu_e$-CC $^{16}$O~\cite{Suzuki:2018aey,Nakazato:2018xkv}).
-Due to nuclear effects, neutrino interactions with bound nucleons are poorly known~\cite{VanDessel:2019obk,Gardiner:2020ulp}, instead, eES and IBD predictions are expected to be accurate.
+Supernova neutrino energies are typically of the order of a few tens of MeV~\cite{Bethe:1990mw}.
+At such energies, the main interactions with detector targets consist of neutrino- and antineutrino-electron elastic scattering (eES)~\cite{Bahcall:1995mm}, electron antineutrino inverse beta decay (IBD)~\cite{Strumia:2003zx} with unbound protons such as Hydrogen in water, and neutrino-nucleon charged- and neutral-current interactions with bound nucleons (e.g. $\nu_e$-CC $^{16}$O~\cite{Suzuki:2018aey,Nakazato:2018xkv}).
+Due to nuclear effects, neutrino interactions with bound nucleons are poorly understood~\cite{VanDessel:2019obk,Gardiner:2020ulp}, instead, eES and IBD predictions are well known.